-- Acknowledge that there are similarities and differences between most peoples’ response to Covid-19, even couples.
-Even long-term couples.
+- Acknowledge that there are similarities and differences between most peoples’ response to Covid-19, even within couples.
+Even within long-term couples.

-- Talk about your physical and emotional needs.
+- Take turns talking about your physical and emotional needs.

-- Acknowledge that there are similarities and differences between most peoples’ physical and emotional needs at this time, even couples.
-Even long-term couples.
+- Acknowledge that there are similarities and differences between most peoples’ physical and emotional needs at this time, even within couples.
+Even within long-term couples.